tmikov/scheme2020/README.md

 With this strategy, I believe Scheme2020 can eventually feel and perform very natural in an ecosystem of C/C++/Rust, etc, while preserving all of its expressivity and power.

+### Numeric Tower

+Traditionally Scheme implementations support the following number types:
+- exact bigint
+- exact rational (a ratio of bigints)
+- inexact real (usually IEEE-754)
+- complex with any of the above components

+From an implementation viewpoint this is not terribly interesting, as it is all done in library calls.
+Good implementations usually support some kind of efficient "small int" which automatically overflows into a heap-allocated *bigint*.
+The techniques for that are well known.

+It is important to note that the R7RS-Small does not require implementations to support all of the above number types.
+The spec is pretty liberal in this respect and pretty much the only requirement is that an implementation must support separate *exact* and *inexact* number types.
+The behavior on overlow is not specified.
+This allows compliant Scheme implementations to exist with de-facto C number semantics.

+Scheme2020 will initially support two number types:
+- IEEE 64-bit double
+- 64-bit twos complement signed integer, with Java-like semantics (overflow wraps around).

+As far as I can tell, this satisfies the requirements of the spec.
+More number types can be added incrementally if needed (rationals, complex).
+I do not plan on adding bigint support because philosophically it takes the implementation in a different direction (not a bad one, just one that I am not personally interested in).